johnnyluo/emailaddress/README.md

 Email address is defined in [RFC-5322](https://tools.ietf.org/html/rfc5322#section-3.4.1) , a more easy to read version can be find on [wikipedia](https://en.wikipedia.org/wiki/Email_address).
 This package provide the function to validate an email address against the standard.

+This library is trying to follow the rules define in RFC, as a result , it is more generous than most email address validation library, some of the email address is valid based on RFC, but you might not be able to find i

 ## Install

 ```bash